-4. Research Methodology
+4. RESEARCH METHODOLOGY

 The research design adopted in this study is descriptive in nature.
 This is because the objective of the study is to examine the level of preparedness of academic staffs to teach IFRS and the associated challenges.
 The data for the study was collected mainly from selected public and private universities in the country.
 There are about 43 public universities and many more private universities and college that are training students in accounting and finance discipline in either regular or continuing and distance education program at the moment.
 It is very difficult to incorporate the whole universities and colleges in the study since they are very much dispersed throughout the country.
 Hence, multi stage sampling methods was employed to select representative universities.
 First universities in central and west Ethiopia were selected for convenience of data collection.
-Second, the universities in the central and western Ethiopia were selected from first, second and third generation universities respectively.
-Fourth generation universities, 10 academic staffs were selected for questionnaire which gives a total sample of 60 academic staffs.
+Second, the universities in the central and western Ethiopia were categorized in to four generations and six universities were selected for this study.
+Therefore, two sample universities were selected from first, second and third generation universities respectively.
+Fourth generation universities were not included in this study since they are still at establishment stage.
+Finally, from each of the six universities, 10 academic staffs were selected for questionnaire which gives a total sample of 60 academic staffs.
 The following table 1 shows the selected universities, selected sample respondents and actual respondents from each university.